MathsLima/automation-codes/README.md

 # machine-learning-and-ai
-machine learning and artificial intelligence codes
+Machine learning and artificial intelligence codes using python